-Carers receive discounts at various places when visiting with the person they care for.
+Carers can receive discounts at various places when visiting with the person they care for.
 Please ask the places that you plan to visit.
-A Carer's Card, or carer's allowance letter can be used as proof.
+A Carer's Card, or a copy of your carer's allowance letter can be used as proof.